-These crispy tahini tofu wraps are a fresh, vibrant, and high protein lunch or dinner!
+This crispy tofu wraps recipe is a fresh, vibrant, and high protein lunch or dinner!
 Made with delicious crispy baked tofu, fresh chopped vegetables, and creamy hummus.
-These wraps are vegan, gluten free, vegetarian, and SO delicious!
+These wraps are vegan, high in protein vegetarian, and SO delicious!

 These Tahini Tofu Wraps Are: